joobog/netcdf-bench/README.md

 ## Introduction
 NetCDF Performance Benchmark Tool (NetCDF-Bench) was developed to measure NetCDF performance on devices ranging from notebooks to large HPC systems.
 It mimics the typical I/O behavior of scientific climate applications and captures the performance on each node/process.
 In the end, it aggregates the data to human readable summary.

-We assume, htat a typical scientific application runs on several nodes and several processes on each node.
+We assume, that a typical scientific application runs on several nodes and several processes on each node.
 (To be done ...).

 NetCDF-Bench is parallel bechmark.
 It supports independent I/O, collective I/O and chunked I/O modes.
 If necessary, it can pre-fill the variables with some value.